 A steep valley stretching between Bled and Bohinj is exceptionally suitable for this type of thrill chasing.
 Two gorges are located close to one-other – Jereka and Grmečica, make phrases canyoning Bled and canyoning Bohinj synonymous with the region.

 In terms of difficulty, the two popular canyoning locations complement each other nicely.
-Jereka is slightly easier to tackle, while Grmečica is favoured among the more adrenaline-seeking visitors.
-Both canyoning destinations can be reached via a short, approx. 30-minute hike to the top of the gorge, followed by a 2.5-hour canyoning descent.
+Jereka is slightly easier to tackle, while Grmečica is favored among the more adrenaline-seeking visitors.
+Both canyoning destinations can be reached via a short, approx. The 30-minute hike to the top of the gorge, followed by a 2.5-hour canyoning descent.
 Both present a superb family-friendly option when vacationing in the area.

 As canyoning involves plenty of traversing across slippery boulders and abseiling down vertical walls, the company of a certified guide is obligatory.
 Your local canyoning expert always provides his group of nature lovers with the necessary knowhow and equipment (helmets, wetsuits, ropes, etc.), so all you really need to take with you on a canyoning trip is a bathing suit, a towel, a change of clothes and the ever-important sunscreen.